Skip to content ↓

-We are very excited to be in our third year of taking part in the Junior Duke Award.
-We now have children working towards the Bronze, Silver and Gold awards!
+We are very excited to be in our fourth year of taking part in the Junior Duke Award.
+We now have children working towards the Bronze, Silver, Gold and Platinum awards!
 We are so proud of our children who have completed awards so far, demonstrating such resilience and dedication.
-We have already held two celebratory tea parties to reward children for their hard work and present them with their well-deserved badges and certificates.
+We have already held three celebratory tea parties to reward children for their hard work and present them with their well-deserved badges and certificates.

 In a busy world, it's too easy to do things for children, but when should they begin to take responsibility for themselves?